john-kurkowski/john-kurkowski.github.io/_drafts/ongoing-learning-in-breadth-&-depth.md

 Figuring out the slide’s 6 unscientific criteria for rating and then actually investigating was an exercise in itself.
-Just to make some sense of the landscape, but probably only making sense to me.
-Why are bake-offs so hard and still not definitive?
+Just to make some sense of the landscape, probably only to me.
+Why are bake-offs so individual, so hard, and still not definitive?

 This was considerable effort for what amounts to a necessary evil.
 My customers